Your Complete Guide to Reporting Travel Expenses

-It is also important that everyone in the company is in tune with how the organization handles expense reporting.
-Do you use a software or online expense management tool?
+It is also important that everyone in the company is in tune with how the organization handles financial and accounting reporting.
+Do you use a software or online travel expense management tool?
 Or do you need to get a paper copy of the expense report statement?
 Either way, the report template should be entirely read over before it gets filled out.

 Receipts are another important aspect of expense reporting.
 Employees should be tracking their spending throughout the trip, so collecting receipts and adding up total spend at the end shouldn’t be (too) tedious.
 The receipts should then be itemized and arranged by expense categories, like business meals, travel, lodging, entertainment, etc. Then the receipts in each of these categories should be arranged by date.
 It is extremely important to be diligent and detail-oriented when reporting expenses because, well, money doesn’t grow on trees.